How to start a branded podcast

 If you're just getting started, here's my budget recommendation for podcast gear:

-Pop filter: get a windscreen, like this, for your microphone.
+Pop filter: get a windscreen like this for your microphone.

-Audio editing software: use Descript (PC or Mac), GarageBand (Mac or iPad), or Audacity (PC).
+Audio editing software: Use Descript (PC or Mac), GarageBand (Mac or iPad), or Audacity (PC).

 Choose a compelling topic for your branded podcast

-Examine your industry for topics that are really resonating.
+Examine your industry for topics that are resonating.
 Use tools like Exploding Topics to help surface good ideas for your podcast:

 Tools for finding good podcast topics: